Eonasdan/azure-b2c-html-templates/templates/Bootstrap/assets/images/icons/readme.md

-These icons are from Font Awesome (Free) Brands 6.2.3.
+These icons are from Font Awesome (Free) 6.2.1.